K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 TIP:  Use 'cf marketplace -s SERVICE' to view descriptions of individual plans of a given service.
 ````

-After checking from the Marketplace if the service you want is availabe, request for provision.
+After checking from the Marketplace if the service you want is available, request for provision.
 ````
 $ cf create-service {Service Name} {Service Plan} {My Service Name}
 ````
-- Service Name : Name that is shown at the Marketplace as dorojusodb, dorojusodbMgt.
+- Service Name: Name that is shown at the Marketplace as dorojusodb, dorojusodbMgt.
-- Service Plan : A policy about the service.
+- Service Plan: A policy about the service.
 Pick one information from the plans.
 API platform provides only unlimited, so select unlimited.
-- My Service Name : The name of the service that will be shown in my service.
+- My Service Name: The name of the service that will be shown in my service.
 The configuration information is imported based on this name, so you must register with the name set on the server. (dorojusodb, dorojusomgt)
 After creating the service, bind with the app made.

 #### <a name="30"/>7.2.2.
 Binding of Service and Sample App